xregistry/spec/core/spec.md

   - Type: String
   - REQUIRED
   - MUST be unique across all Groups in the Registry
-  - MUST be non-empty and MUST be a valid attribute name
+  - MUST be non-empty and MUST be a valid attribute name with the exception that it MUST NOT exceed 58 characters (not 63)
 - `groups.plural`
   - The plural name of a Group. e.g. `endpoints`
   - Type: String
   - REQUIRED
   - MUST be unique across all Groups in the Registry
-  - MUST be non-empty and MUST be a valid attribute name
+  - MUST be non-empty and MUST be a valid attribute name with the exception that it MUST NOT exceed 58 characters (not 63)
 - `groups.attributes`
   - see `attributes` above